Rain (Madonna song): Background and filming

 The music video for "Rain" was directed by American filmmaker and photographer Mark Romanek.
-Madonna sought him after admiring his work on En Vogue's "Free Your Mind" (1992) and Lenny Kravitz's "Are You Gonna Go My Way" (1993).
-Romanek initially declined, feeling "intimidated" by the idea of handling a romantic song and wanting the project to depart from Madonna's "ostentatious antics" of the period.
+When approached, Romanek initially declined, feeling "intimidated" by the idea of handling a romantic song and something that would depart from Madonna's "ostentatious antics" of the period.
 He eventually agreed after proposing a futuristic concept, contrasting with the singer's preference for a black-and-white, traditionally romantic treatment.
 The final concept portrayed her as a "doe-eyed ingénue" shooting a music video in Japan, the only Western on set to emphasize her outsider status.
 The aesthetic drew from Japanese designers Yohji Yamamoto and Rei Kawakubo, and from a Jean-Baptiste Mondino/Yves Saint Laurent commercial starring Catherine Deneuve.

 For the role of the director in the video-within-a-video, Madonna approached Jean-Luc Godard and Federico Fellini, though both declined; Fellini reportedly sent a handwritten note of apology.
 The part ultimately went to Ryuichi Sakamoto, chosen for being what Romanek called the "most iconic and famous and attractive Japanese icon".
 Argentine model Daniel Rossi, then rumored to be romantically linked to Madonna, also appeared in the video, alongside American model Jenny Shimizu, who was likewise linked to the singer at the time.
-Filming took place from May 16 to 19, 1993, in a hangar at Santa Monica Airport.
+Filming took place at the Santa Monica Airport.
 The space was arranged as a studio with visible equipment, including wires, cameras, and lights, while the Japanese crew moved freely in front of the cameras and around Madonna.
 The production team included producer Krista Montagna, stylist David Bradshaw, editors John Murray and Jim Haygood, cinematographer Harris Savides, and production designer Jan Peter Flack.
 Among the set pieces was Marc Newson's 1986 Lockhead Lounge chaise.

 Romanek sought to avoid a literal interpretation of the song, using two large water walls on either side of Madonna to evoke its "crystalline" quality.
 Half-day camera tests were conducted for colored closeups of her face, using a German lighting fixture to create a "modern, yet classic" look.
 Her appearance was inspired by 1940s Paris and Édith Piaf: close-cropped black hair, spiky bangs, intensely blue contact lenses, porcelain-toned makeup, and rosy lips.
 She additionally regrew her eyebrows at Romanek's request.
 Wardrobe was provided by Rei Kawakubo of Comme des Garcons and Vivienne Westwood.
+According to author Daryl Easlea, the shoot proved one of the most demanding of Madonna's career, requiring her to remain soaked in water for five consecutive days.